Kingis60K/Sisu_ARC/documentation/GPP-VM.md

-## This is a documentation of the creation of a VirtualMachine with a GPP misconfiguration
+## This is a documentation of the creation of a VirtualMachine with a GPO misconfiguration

 ### 1. Installation and network configuration
 - First of all download the image files.
 This time I decided to use: